matortheeternal/Rails-Workshop/README.md

 (do the x64 zip installer)

 ### Step 2:
 Extract the folder from the archive wherever you want.
 I'd recommend using folder like `C:\dev\db\`.
-In the CS lab extract to your My Documents folder.

 ### Step 3:
 Download [Ruby 2.0.0-p647 (x64) and the mingw 64-bit devkit](http://rubyinstaller.org/downloads/)